onqtam/headjack/docs/why/MEDIA.md

 > "The moral consequences of totalitarian propaganda...are destructive of all morals because they undermine one of the foundations of all morals: the sense of and respect for truth." - [Friedrich A. Hayek](https://www.azquotes.com/quote/939124)

+> "One believes things because one has been conditioned to believe them." - [Aldous Huxley](https://www.goodreads.com/quotes/244019-one-believes-things-because-one-has-been-conditioned-to-believe)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Advertising
 ██████████████████████████████████████████████████████████████████